chibisnorlax/acnhbeginners/index.md

 Welcome to the unofficial Animal Crossing: New Horizons beginner's guide!
 This page serves as a walkthrough the first few days of the game, as well as provides some tips and tricks for new players.
 This walkthrough is a fan-made page and claims no affiliation with or ownership of any intellectual property associated with Nintendo or Animal Crossing.

-This guide is current through version <span class="label label-purple">1.8.0</span> of the game.
+This guide is current through version <span class="label label-purple">1.10.0</span> of the game.

-Feel free to join the ACNH Info Discord server, where you can keep up to date with the latest game news and information: <https://discord.gg/nCWN8F4DuS>
+Feel free to join the ACNH Info Discord server, where you can keep up to date with the latest game news and information:
+<a href="https://discord.gg/DAmpHqRBzq" class="btn btn-yellow fs-5 mr-2" target="_blank">Join us on Discord!</a>

 ## Terminology